Terence Young (director): European films

-Following Thunderball, most of Young's work was in Europe.
-Young directed part of the 1965 espionage portmanteau film The Dirty Game.
-He provided the story for Atout cœur à Tokyo pour OSS 117 (1966) and directed the all-star The Poppy Is Also a Flower (1966).
-He followed this with Triple Cross (1966), and The Rover (1967).
+Following Thunderball, most of Young's work was in continental Europe, mainly Italy and France.
+Young directed part of the 1965 espionage portmanteau film The Dirty Game starring Bourvil and Henry Fonda.
+He provided the story for a spy film starrgin Frederick Stafford, Atout cœur à Tokyo pour OSS 117 (1966), and directed the all-star The Poppy Is Also a Flower (1966), from a story by Ian Fleming.

+Young followed this with Triple Cross (1966), a war spy story starring Christopher Plummer and Yul Brynner.

+He made The Rover (1967) with Anthony Quinn which was a huge box office flop.
 Young had a hit with Wait Until Dark with Audrey Hepburn.
 In a 1967 interview he said his three best films were Black Tights, From Russia with Love and They Were Not Divided.
+Wait Until Dark was very popular.

-He then directed Mayerling (1968) with Omar Sharif, and The Christmas Tree (1969) with William Holden.
-He made three films with Charles Bronson: Cold Sweat (1970), Red Sun (1972) and The Valachi Papers (1972).
+Young directed and co-wrote Mayerling (1968) with Omar Sharif and The Christmas Tree (1969) with William Holden.

+Young made three films starring Charles Bronson.
+The first was the thriller Cold Sweat (1970).
+Then came the offbeat Western Red Sun (1972) co starring Ursula Andress from Dr No, Alain Delon and Toshiro Mifune; this was popular internationally.
+Their last collaboration was the biographical mob drama The Valachi Papers (1972), another hit.